Support our veterans this holiday season! We are collecting items for the Two Men and…

 Residents, remember that the speed limit within the property is 5 mph.
-Please use caution on property as winter brings slick roads, and check out these tips for safer winter driving:
+Please use caution as winter brings slick roads, and check out the tips below for safe driving this winter.

 First, prepare your vehicle.
 Extreme temperatures can be hard on vehicles.
 Check the fluids, ensuring that the radiator is winterized, the gas tank is over half-full, and there is plenty of windshield washing fluid.
 Examine belts, hoses, and brake systems for excessive wear, and have the exhaust system checked – small leaks can allow carbon monoxide to enter the passenger compartment.
 Measure tire treads for adequate traction, and replace windshield wiper blades if they are ineffective.